 The data validations, data verifications, and DQO checks conducted on analytical results at BNL are designed to eliminate any data that fails to meet the DQO of each project.
-The results of the independent PE assessments and audits of contractor laboratories summarized in this report are also used to assess the quality of the results.
-The data used in Site Environmental Report are of acceptable quality.
+The results of the independent PE assessments and assessments of contractor laboratories summarized in this report are also used to assess the quality of the results.
+Therefore, the data used in this Site Environmental Report are of acceptable quality.